 A complete in-depth breakdown of high-efficiency gas furnace prices in Canada.
 We look at how much a new forced-air furnace costs and the price of replacing an old heating system.
-We compare the factors that affect the final price, including installation, brands, models, and more.
+We compare the factors that affect the final price, including installation costs, unit size & BTU output, brand or manufacturer, model and efficiency rating, and more.

 Looking to buy a furnace?

 These prices are meant as a general guideline only.
 Prices can vary significantly from one area or town to the next, from one company to another, based on local competition, how complicated of an install is required, and many other factors.

 In Canada, the minimum efficiency rating that any new furnace can have is 92% AFUE, as mandated by the federal government.
 Any ‘mid-efficient’ furnaces (80 – 90 % AFUE) you see advertised on manufacturer websites are mostly aimed at Americans where less efficient models can be sold due to the generally milder climate in much of the country.